Jamesrbucy/Jamesrbucy.github.io/index.md

 | .. (dotdot)       | reference to the parent directory   |
 | /                 | Specifies an absolute path       *  |

-* *An Absolute paths specify a location in relation to the root directory*
+* *An Absolute path specifies a location in relation to the root directory*